balrampandey19/AppLocker/README.md

 <img align="center" src='https://raw.githubusercontent.com/balrampandey19/AppLocker/master/Screen/icon.png' width='200' height='200'/>

-AppLocker is a library for protect app with four digit pin.
+App is a library for protect app with four digit pin.

 This library allows you to implement a pin lock mechanism in your app easily.